 IGF-1 stands for Insulin-like growth factor -1 hormone test.
 Endocrinologists usually order it in conjunction with GH stimulation or GH suppression tests.

-The GH stimulation test
+The GH Stimulation Test

 The GH stimulation test is intended to diagnose both HGH deficiency and hypopituitarism.
-The patient must fast for ten to twelve hours before the test.
-Then the doctor takes a blood sample, before giving the patient intravenous arginine or insulin.
+The patient must take a fast for ten to twelve hours before the test.
+During the test, the doctor takes a blood sample, before giving the patient intravenous arginine or insulin.
 Afterwards, the tester takes further samples of blood at set time intervals.
 The samples will be used to test the patient’s growth hormone levels, giving the endocrinologist an idea of whether the insulin or arginine has successfully stimulated the pituitary gland to produce a normal amount of HGH.
 If the tests do not show the pituitary gland as stimulated, and the patient has symptoms of HGH deficiency in conjunction with a low level of IGF-1, the endocrinologist can treat the likely deficiency.
 Similarly, if the patient undergoes vigorous exercise without an increase in HGH levels, then it is also likely that they are suffering from hormone deficiency.
-Bear in mind that tests for low levels of TSH should have been run first, since HGH deficiencies and thyroid deficiencies might have similar symptoms.
+Bear in mind that tests for low levels of TSH should be run first, since HGH deficiencies and thyroid deficiencies might have similar symptoms.

-The GH suppression test
+The GH Suppression Test

 The GH suppression test, on the other hand, is intended to measure excessively high levels of HGH in the patient.
 It can also be used in conjunction with other blood tests and various imaging scans in order to identify tumors of the pituitary.
 Again, the patient must fast for at least ten and up to twelve hours before the test.
 Then, a blood sample is taken.
 Next the patient takes a glucose solution, and later further blood samples are drawn at certain intervals of time.
-The levels of HGH in the blood are tested in order see whether the glucose has suppressed the amount of hormone generated by the pituitary gland.
+The levels of HGH in the blood are tested in order to see whether the glucose has suppressed the amount of hormone generated by the pituitary gland.
 If the HGH levels are not suppressed, and the patient has accompanying symptoms of gigantism or Acromegaly, then the person is likely to be producing excessive amounts of the hormone.
 Similarly, if X-rays, CT scans, or MRIs show the presence of a mass in the brain, then the patient may have a pituitary tumor.
-Most such tumors are benign.
+Most of the time such tumors are benign.

 The twenty-four hour GH secretion test is intended to measure the HGH levels using polyclonal radioimmunoassay.
 It can show significant amounts of overlap between healthy patients and those who have a hormone deficiency.
 The test must take place over twenty-four hours, and requires the taking of repeated samples.
 This can be a time consuming process.
 The secretion test is noted to have a sensitivity level of ninety percent.
 However, for patients under forty years of age its specificity might be seventy-nine percent, while for those who are older than sixty the specificity drops to thirty-six percent.

 The GH secretion dynamic test measures the level of HGH reserve.
 The tester must induce hypoglycemia in the patient using an insulin bolus intravenously.
 Then the doctor will measure the patient’s HGH levels every fifteen minutes to half an hour for a period of one hundred and twenty minutes.
 After the patient’s blood glucose drops to a sufficient point of 2.2 mmol/L, polyclonal radioimmunoassay is used to track growth hormone response.
 A peak response of under 5 ng/mL indicates HGH deficiency, and a peak response of under 3 ng/mL suggests that the deficiency might be severe.
 This division allows doctors to separate the responses of normal subjects from those with hypopituitarism, as well as taking into account other factors that may affect the amount of HGH the body secretes, such as obesity or age.
 The secretion dynamic test can indicate the necessity for adult HGH replacement therapy.
 However, although it is often considered “the gold standard,” this test is still not a perfect indicator.
 The patient might not achieve a sufficient state of hypoglycemia, and may even require hospital admission.
-This can consume a large amount of resources relating to health care.
+This can consume a large number of resources in health care.
 Also, the intensive testing required can last as much as three or four hours, since the action of the glucagon might be delayed.
-Finally, it is necessary for an experienced medical professional at a sufficiently equipped center to successfully carry out this test.
+Additionally, it is necessary for an experienced medical professional at a sufficiently equipped center to successfully carry out this test.